 - 21 varsity sports with three current State Champions – Boys Tennis, Girls Soccer, and Softball

-- Won one of only four spots representing R.I. at the Super Regional FIRST Tech Challenge (For Inspiration and Recognition of Science and Technology)
+- One of only four schools representing R.I. at the Super Regional FIRST Tech Challenge (For Inspiration and Recognition of Science and Technology)

 - 60+ students selected for Rhode Island All-State Band and Chorus